TheMoirs/BTM/replit.md

 # Boules League Manager

 ## Overview
 Boules League Manager is a web application designed to manage multiple boules league tournaments.
 It facilitates team registration, tracks match progress, visualizes tournament brackets across various stages (initial rounds, quarter-finals, semi-finals, finals), and supports bulk data entry via Excel spreadsheet imports.
 The application features a tournament selection system where users can create and manage multiple tournaments, each with isolated data (teams, matches, results).
-The application aims for a modern SaaS design, emphasizing clarity and efficient workflows.
+The application aims for a modern SaaS design, emphasizing clarity and efficient workflows, with the business vision of providing a comprehensive, user-friendly platform for boules league management.

-## Tournament System
-- **Multi-Tournament Support**: Application supports multiple independent tournaments with isolated data
-- **Tournament Selection**: Users select active tournament via dropdown in navigation bar
-- **Auto-Select Latest**: On initial load, automatically selects the most recently created tournament
-- **Cascade Deletion**: Deleting a tournament removes all associated teams, matches, and results
-- **Tournament Configuration**:
-  - Name (required)
-  - Number of divisions (default: 2)
-  - Tournament stages: Quarter-finals, Semi-finals, Finals (default: Finals only)
-- **Data Isolation**: All teams, matches, and results are scoped to the selected tournament

 ## User Preferences
 - Preferred communication style: Simple, everyday language.